CT scan: Geological use

 X-ray CT is used in geological studies to quickly reveal materials inside a drill core.
 Dense minerals such as pyrite and barite appear brighter and less dense components such as clay appear dull in CT images.

+Paleontological use

+Traditional methods of studying fossils are often destructive, such as the use of thin sections and physical preparation.
+X-ray CT is used in paleontology to non-destructively visualize fossils in 3D.
+This has many advantages.
+For example, we can look at fragile structures that might never otherwise be able to be studied.
+In addition, one can freely move around models of fossils in virtual 3D space to inspect it without damaging the fossil.

 Cultural heritage use

 X-ray CT and micro-CT can also be used for the conservation and preservation of objects of cultural heritage.
 For many fragile objects, direct research and observation can be damaging and can degrade the object over time.
 Using CT scans, conservators and researchers are able to determine the material composition of the objects they are exploring, such as the position of ink along the layers of a scroll, without any additional harm.
 These scans have been optimal for research focused on the workings of the Antikythera mechanism or the text hidden inside the charred outer layers of the En-Gedi Scroll.
 However, they are not optimal for every object subject to these kinds of research questions, as there are certain artifacts like the Herculaneum papyri in which the material composition has very little variation along the inside of the object.
 After scanning these objects, computational methods can be employed to examine the insides of these objects, as was the case with the virtual unwrapping of the En-Gedi scroll and the Herculaneum papyri.
 Micro-CT has also proved useful for analyzing more recent artifacts such as still-sealed historic correspondence that employed the technique of letterlocking (complex folding and cuts) that provided a "tamper-evident locking mechanism".
 Further examples of use cases in archaeology is imaging the contents of sarcophagi or ceramics.